ianrmurphy/oscc_wiki/Brake.md

 3. The wiring harness for the stop light switch is spliced into.
 Run wires from the splice through the firewall and up to the brake module and add a 4 pin connector.
 4. The power for the unit is connected to the emergency stoppable power system.
 5. The CAN shield is wired to the Control CAN bus.
+6. The brakes will need to be bled after the actuator is installed.
+Luckily the actuator can supply the pressure needed to bleed the brake system.
+Connect a computer to the control module via a USB cable and issue a command to increase the pressure.
+Then bleed the brakes in a pattern specified by the vehicle manufacturer.
+Add additional brake fluid if necessary.

 # Resources & Further Reading